nhuntwalker/spanish-study/verbs-list.md

 - hacer - to make/to do
 - beber - to drink
 - cocinar - to cook
-- reír - to laugh
+- reírse - to laugh